Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Introduction

 The \rust programming language is gaining increasing popularity among systems programmers for its efficient performance while providing strong memory safety, thread safety, and type checking.
 It uses a C-like syntax that allows low-level access, enabling it to be used on embedded devices, to write kernel code, to build performance-critical systems, and so on.
 At the same time, it ameliorates many of the pitfalls of C, like pointer errors and concurrency errors.
 For these reasons, Google recently extended support for developing the Android OS in \rust \cite{google-2021a}, and \rust is officially supported in the Linux kernel as of Linux 6.1 \cite{vaughan-nichols-2022}.

 \textbf{\rust memory safety model.} While working within the secure confines of \rust, we enjoy robust safety guarantees.
 Central to these assurances is \rust's \textit{Ownership} model\textemdash a set of rules dictating memory management within a \rust program.
 Ownership guarantees that each value and its associated memory are owned by exactly one identifier at any point in the program.
-Modern programming languages handle memory usage during execution in different ways---some rely on garbage collection (e.g., Java) and others on manual allocation and deallocation (e.g., C). \rust takes an alternative approach with the concept of ownership, reinforced by a specific set of compiler-verified rules.
-Any violation of these rules results in a compilation failure.
+Modern programming languages handle memory usage during execution in different ways---some rely on garbage collection (e.g., Java) and others on manual allocation and deallocation (e.g., C). \rust takes an alternative approach with the concept of ownership, reinforced by compiler-verified rules.
 Yet, none of these rules significantly slow down the run-time of \rust programs.

 However, the strict ownership policy---each value owned by only one identifier at any given time, is often overly limiting.
 Thus, \rust allows \textit{Borrowing}---another identifier may temporarily borrow a value under certain conditions by creating a reference to that value.
 Consider the statement \TT{a = \&b}, here \TT{a} is borrowing the value \TT{b}. \rust further introduces the concept of \textit{Lifetimes} to restrict a borrow's scope---a lifetime is a region of the source code in which the borrowing identifier is live; the borrowing identifier must not outlive the borrowed value (\eg~ \TT{a} cannot outlive \TT{b} in the above example).